metabase/metabase-nextjs-sdk-embedding-sample/readme.md

 This repository contains sample apps for nextjs 14 that uses Metabase embedding sdk react sdk.
 It include an app using pages router and an app using the app router.

-Note: the samples are using the sdk nextjs compatibility layer, which is not yet released on npm.
+Note: the samples are using the sdk nextjs compatibility layer, which is available from version 0.51.11.

 ## Instructions